saudrain/paper-SCP2021/README.md

 # The scripts
 R scripts:
 - R_SCP_behaviour_analysis.Rmd
-  - contains code for the behavioural modelling and plots of the main manuscript, as well as control proportion forgotten analysis, and plots of forgotten/incorrect trials according to each condition as outlined in the supplementary material.
+  - contains code for the behavioural modelling and plots of the main manuscript, as well as supplementary methods 1 and 2.
 - R_SCP_connectivity_analysis.Rmd
   - contains code for the resting state connectivity correlations with behaviour and plot, in main manuscript.
+As well as supplementary methods 4, 9, and 13.
 - SCP_RSA_context_mem_analyses.Rmd
-  - contains code for modelling and plotting of the medial prefrontal cortex RSA analyses on context memory trials (main manuscript), and corresponding plots for hippocampal ROIs (supplementary material).
+  - contains code for modelling and plotting of the medial prefrontal cortex RSA analyses on context memory trials (main manuscript), and supplementary method 5.
 - SCP_RSA_scene_mem_analyses.Rmd
-  - contains code for modelling and plotting of the hippocampal RSA analyses on trials remembered with specificity (main manuscript), and corresponding plots for the mPFC ROI (supplementary material).
+  - contains code for modelling and plotting of the hippocampal RSA analyses on trials remembered with specificity (main manuscript), and supplementary methods 11 and 13.
+- R_SCP_supplementary_method_3.Rmd
+  - contains code for modelling and plotting supplementary method 3.
+- R_SCP_supplementary_method_6.Rmd
+  - contains code for modelling and plotting supplementary method 6.
+- R_SCP_supplementary_method_7.Rmd
+  - contains code for modelling and plotting supplementary method 7.
+- R_SCP_supplementary_method_8.Rmd
+  - contains code for modelling and plotting supplementary method 8.
-- R_SCP_CongruencyBias.Rmd
+- R_SCP_supplementary_method_10.Rmd
-  - contains code for modelling and plotting the behavioural control congruency bias analysis, as outlined in the supplementary material.
+  - contains code for modelling and plotting supplementary method 10.
-- R_SCP_objectsim.Rmd
+- R_SCP_supplementary_method_12.Rmd
-  - contains code for modelling and plotting the control RSA object pattern similarity analysis between context-related objects versus arbitrary objects, as outlined in the supplementary material.
+  - contains code for modelling and plotting supplementary method 12.
+- R_SCP_supplementary_method_16.Rmd
+  - contains code for supplementary method 16.

 # The data
 ## The behavioural data
 SCP_behavioural_data.csv